snowdriftcoop/snowdrift/DATABASE-MANAGEMENT.md

 the running site that everything works as expected.

 Then, the new devDB.sql file may be committed and shared like other changes.

+### More database operations

+To see all the commands sdb.hs supports, run:

+    ./sdb.hs help